— Illinois Wesleyan University Mission Statement —

 "The University, through its policies, programs and practices,

 Environmental Studies addresses a broad range of issues concerning the relationship of human beings with the natural world.
 Understanding these issues requires that knowledge from diverse disciplines be brought together, and new modes of thinking be developed.
 At Illinois Wesleyan, the Environmental Studies Program is designed to provide students with a basic knowledge of the scientific concepts, the societal factors - cultural, political and economic - and the ethical dimensions behind environmental issues.
 The program includes both interdisciplinary courses and courses that address environmental issues from a variety of disciplinary perspectives, and offers both a major and a minor degree.

 The Environmental Studies Program at Illinois Wesleyan University seeks to inform and influence the general university community as well as educate our minors and provide them with specific skills for environmental work.
-Read the full Program Goals.
+Read our full Mission Statement and Student Learning Goals.

 Recycling: The History of a Legacy

 In the early 1970s, Illinois Wesleyan joined colleges and universities across the United States in a growing movement to fight against the deterioration of the environment.

 Campus Converts to Single-Stream Recycling

 Students, staff and faculty worked together to carry out a shift to single-stream recycling, which will simplify recycling on campus.

 Abigail Jahiel, Director

 Given Harper, interim Director